 We are pleased to announce that Red Hat CodeReady Containers is now available as a Developer Preview.
 CodeReady Containers brings a minimal, preconfigured OpenShift 4.1 or newer cluster to your local laptop or desktop computer for development and testing purposes.
 CodeReady Containers supports native hypervisors for Linux, macOS, and Windows 10.
-You can download CodeReady Containers from the CodeReady Containers product page on cloud.redhat.com.
+You can download CodeReady Containers from the Red Hat CodeReady Containers product page.

 CodeReady Containers is designed for local development and testing on an OpenShift 4 cluster.
 For running an OpenShift 3 cluster locally, see Red Hat Container Development Kit (CDK) or Minishift.